ChaseTheHunter/chasethehunter.github.io/about.md

 ## **About me**
 I'm Chase,

-21 years young and currently studying Animation and Game at the [h_da](https://www.h-da.de/studium/studienangebot/studiengaenge/architektur-medien-und-design/animation-game-ba/).
-I'm an [ISTJ](https://www.16personalities.com/istj-personality) which means I'm a sucker for work and this all honor n stuff.
-Oh oh!
-And routine, dear maker, I loooove routine!
-Optimizing the work to its most efficient peak, which means doing the best that I can while binge-watching the heck out of so many series...
-I'd love to say that I'm *just kidding*.
-Anyway besides dedicating my soul to being productive, I'm just as shy as a rabbit and a 160cm tall living being full of insecurities.
-But HEY, who isn't?
-Guess that's just what makes us human after all.

-You *may* not have noticed, but I'm really into all this nerdstuff.
-Y'know like Comics, Anime, RPG, Video-Game typ'a things.
-But just using what's out there isn't enough for me, I wanna contribute to this world of special snowflakes as well!
-This is my passion, my goal and everyday I'm getting a step closer.
+21 years old and currently studying Animation and Game at the [h_da](https://www.h-da.de/studium/studienangebot/studiengaenge/architektur-medien-und-design/animation-game-ba/).
+I'm an [ISTJ](https://www.16personalities.com/istj-personality) which means I'm a reliable and hard worker.
+I'm really passionate about Games, Comics, Animes etc... but only using what's out there isn't enough for me.
+I want to contribute my part to this world by creating them myself with a great team.
+This is my passion, my goal and everyday I'm getting a step closer to it.

 **Thank you for visiting my website, have fun while browsing!**